-In the last 4 years of intervention in Meghalaya, FMC has created/expanded multiple bamboo-based units through bank linkages, market linkages etc. FMC's team and the facilitating agency based in the state imparted various trainings, created producer network, helped the artisans in loan applications, business plans for loans, generated market orders and helped the artisans in execution etc. The project also oriented various bankers, NBFCs, Micro finance institutes etc. to get the units the required loans to set up and expand micro bamboo-based units.
+In the last 4 years of intervention in Assam, FMC has created/expanded 350 bamboo-based units through bank linkages, market linkages etc. FMC's team and the facilitating agency based in the state (SPMN) imparted various trainings, created producer network, helped the artisans in loan applications, business plans for loans, generated market orders and helped the artisans in execution etc. The project also oriented various bankers, NBFCs, Micro finance institutes etc. to get the units the required loans to set up and expand micro bamboo-based units.
 Upliftment of women in the targeted states focus area under the project.
+At least 40 percent of the units supported were supposed to be women-based enterprise where as in case of Assam the female owned units supported is more than 90%.
+Out of the total units supported the minimum women employment was supposed to be 50 percent whereas the total women employed is close to 90%.